department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

 <br>
 <br>
 <div>
-<strong>Note:</strong> If the life insurance beneficiary wants monthly payments instead of one lump sum, we’ll need more information.
-Call VA toll-free at 1-800-669-8477.
+  <strong> If the life insurance beneficiary wants monthly payments instead of one lump sum,</strong> we’ll need more information.
+Call VA toll-free at <strong>1-800-669-8477</strong>.
 </div>

  </ol>